 If the liver texture is diffusely abnormal, including diffuse fatty infiltration, or if portal hypertension /or chronic hepatitis is mentioned on the request, then Doppler studies of the portal vein and hepatic venous waveform should be obtained.
 Record the peak velocity and the direction of flow in the portal vein (PV) and the hepatic vein (HV) waveform pattern.
 Normal range of peak velocity in the main portal vein is 12 - 25cm/s.
-This can be significantly raised in some patients but this is of no significance except in liver transplants where it may indicate vessel stenosis and needs reporting if above 40cm/s (mean flow velocity).
+This can be significantly raised in some patients, but this is of no significance except in liver transplants where it may indicate vessel stenosis and needs reporting if above 40cm/s (mean flow velocity).

 Normal waveform of hepatic veins should be triphasic.
 Bi or monophasic flow indicates a loss of liver compliance (report as loss of elasticity to GPs) but this is a very non-specific sign which is also present in other conditions.
 The use of elastography is useful in assessing the liver stiffness.
-A section on Elastography has been added to this December 2016 first revision (section 2.13).
+A section on Elastography is available (section 2.13).